Reading Time: 11 minutes

 • Export Facilitation Platforms: Platforms that assist SMEs in navigating export regulations, logistics, and market entry strategies, boosting their international sales.

 • Cross-Border E-commerce Platforms: Platforms like Kwely or Anka, that enable seamless cross-border e-commerce transactions, expanding market reach for local businesses.
-These are likely to be in the creative or cultural sectors and include fashion, art and crafts, and food.
+These are most likely to be in the creative or cultural sectors and include fashion, art and crafts, and food.

 Migration